improved retrieval workflow v01#

 new / extended commands#

-Two new commands are provided:
+A few new commands are provide:

 • new command: